 Johannesburg is a large and sprawling city and the options for places to live are endless.
-No matter where an expat ends up living, they will enjoy one of the greenest urban centres in the world, which gives the feel of a large metropolitan area and all of its modern comforts while still being surrounded by nature.
+No matter where an expat ends up living, they will enjoy one of the greenest urban centres in the world, which combines the feel of being surrounded by nature with the convenience of a large metropolitan area and all of its modern comforts.

 Given the size of the city, making the right decision regarding one's living arrangements is crucial.
 The two main commercial areas for expats are the city centre, which is a hub for mining, commerce and government, and Sandton, where many industries, including financial services and media, are located.

-Remember that public transport is not a viable option so getting from home to office and back entails driving on Johannesburg’s congested roads.
-It is not uncommon for locals to spend up to three hours per day in rush hour traffic – hence expats choosing a residential area are well advised to find somewhere close to their place of work and/or their children’s school.
+Public transport is often not a viable option so getting from home to office and back almost certainly entails driving on Johannesburg’s congested roads.
+It is not uncommon for locals to spend up to three hours a day in rush hour traffic – so expats choosing a residential area are well advised to find somewhere close to their place of work and/or their children’s school.

-Parkhurst, especially, is a trendy neighbourhood for young families pushing their strollers along 4th Avenue on a Sunday morning, a place where one can find eclectic coffee shops, bakeries, interior design boutiques, antique dealers and some of the best restaurants in Johannesburg.
+Parkhurst, especially, is a trendy neighbourhood where one can find eclectic coffee shops, bakeries, interior design boutiques, antique dealers and some of the best restaurants in Johannesburg.

-Expats who find a home in one of these historic suburbs will be living at one of the city’s best addresses in close proximity to three of its oldest and best schools – King Edward VII School, Parktown Boys High, and St John’s College.
+Expats who find a home in Rosebank or Parktown will be living at one of the city’s best addresses in close proximity to some of its oldest and best schools.
 The homes here are sizeable and dignified, set on large properties, and residents are very close to the popular, sprawling Johannesburg Zoo.

 Located on the East Rand but still not far from the city centre, Bedfordview is ideally located for business travellers flying in and out of the nearby OR Tambo International Airport on a regular basis.
 It offers quiet, spacious and safe estate living in another one of Joburg’s leafy tree-lined areas, and is also conveniently located close to multiple shopping centres.